tommarien/blog/source/_posts/2020-03-02-from-undefined-to-zero.md

 console.log(undefined === null); // => false
 ```

 So strictly speaking they are different, which we could have expected.
-But they do have **the same meaning** so:
+But they do have **the same meaning**:

 ```js
 console.log(undefined == null); // => true